-Housing and BDC officials hailed the “Economic Inclusion Plan” signed by the developers, which calls for 50% of new hires for Superblock construction to be Baltimore residents, while Councilman Henry fretted over a potential loophole.
+Housing and BDC officials hailed the “Economic Inclusion Plan” signed by the developers, which calls for 50% of new construction hires to be Baltimore residents, while Councilman Henry fretted over a potential loophole.

 If a contractor had his own employees and did not need to hire new people, then the city hire requirement drops to 20%.

 The BDC’s Kimberly Clark defended the plan, saying a committee of community groups would review hiring every six months and assess its effectiveness.
 Among those on the committee would be demolition contractor Pless Jones and avid Superblock supporter Rev. Alvin C. Hathaway.